Efficient surveyor search: In 5 steps to the ideal property expert

 How long does it take to prepare a property appraisal?

-Preparing a comprehensive appraisal usually takes four to eight weeks, depending on the scope and complexity of the assignment, as well as the appraiser's workload.
+The preparation of a comprehensive report typically takes four to eight weeks, depending on the scope and complexity of the assignment as well as the consultant's workload.

-No, the title 'property appraiser' or 'expert' is not legally protected in Germany.
-Therefore, it's important to look for recognised qualifications and certifications.
+No, the title 'Immobiliengutachter' or 'Sachverständiger' is not legally protected in Germany.
+Therefore, it's important to pay attention to recognised qualifications and certifications.

-Typically, a current land registry extract, building plans, living space calculations, energy certificate, land map, and possibly rental agreements or partition declarations are needed.
+Typically, a current land register extract, building plans, living area calculation, energy performance certificate, site plan, and possibly rental agreements or declarations of division are required.
 The exact scope depends on the appraisal.

-Can I deduct the costs of a property appraisal for tax purposes?
+Can I deduct the costs of a property appraisal from my taxes?

-Usually not.
-An exception may exist in the case of inheritance disputes if the appraisal serves the equitable distribution of the estate and is considered a liability of the estate.
+Generally, no. An exception may occur in inheritance disputes if the appraisal serves the purpose of equitable distribution of the estate and is considered a liability of the estate.

 What is the difference between a short appraisal and a full appraisal?

-A short appraisal (approx. 10-15 pages) provides an initial value estimate and is more affordable.
-A full appraisal (often 20-30+ pages) is detailed, legally robust, and produced by qualified appraisers.
+A short appraisal (approx. 10-15 pages) serves as an initial value assessment and is more cost-effective.
+A full appraisal (often 20-30+ pages) is detailed, legally sound, and is prepared by qualified appraisers.

-What should I consider when choosing an appraiser for an inheritance matter?
+What should I consider when choosing an expert for an inheritance matter?

-For inheritances, especially when disputes may arise or the tax office is involved, you should choose a publicly appointed and sworn or DIN EN ISO/IEC 17024 certified expert who produces a full appraisal.
+When it comes to inheritances, especially if disputes are looming or the tax office is involved, you should choose an expert who is publicly appointed and sworn in, or certified according to DIN EN ISO/IEC 17024, who can provide a comprehensive report.

 Subscribe to our newsletter